Key Factors Influencing Rupee vs. Dollar Value

 Fiscal Deficit

+When government expenditure is unchecked, the impact is immediately evident in the fiscal deficit.
 The impact of fiscal deficit on inflation depends on the kind of expenditure undertaken by the government.

 If the money is spent on productive investments the, the impact on inflation is muted because it takes care of both supply and demand, and the impact might be reduced.